ToofDerling/MobiMetadata/README.md

 var title = metadata.MobiHeader.FullName;
 var updatedTitle = metadata.MobiHeader.ExthHeader.UpdatedTitle;
 var publisher = metadata.MobiHeader.ExthHeader.Publisher;

-// Read the HD images in the azw.res file var hdStream = File.Open(azwResFile);

 // Read the image records in both the azw and azw.res file (if you don't have an azw.res
 // file available pass null to this method).
 Note that this doesn't read the actual image